danialias/EasyJNI-Axmol/README.md

 EasyJNI for Axmol Engine
 =======

-**Adaptation of EasyJNI for Axmol.
+**Adaptation of EasyJNI for Axmol Engine.
 Original work by Victor Komarov.**

 Here's an example.
 Suppose we have a Java class